 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to USD 4,848,766 as of March 31, 2019 (March 31, 2018: USD 5,009,385).
+The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to USD 3,987,291 as of March 31, 2020 (March 31, 2019) USD 4,848,766)

 Trade receivables are typically unsecured and are derived from revenue earned from customers primarily located in The United States of America.
-Credit risk has always been managed by the Company through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Company grants credit terms in the normal course of business.
-On account of adoption of Ind AS 109, Financial Instruments, the Company uses expected credit loss model to assess the impairment loss or gain.
-The provision for expected credit loss takes into account available external and internal credit risk factors including the credit ratings of the various customers and Company's historical experience for customers.
+Credit risk has always been managed by the Company through credit approvals, establishing credit limits and commonstly monitoring the credit worthness of customers to which the Company grants credit terms in the normal course of business.
+In accordance with Ind AS 100, Financial Institutions, the Company uses expected credit loss model to assess the impairment loss or gain.
+The provision for expected credit loss takes into account available external and internal credit risk factors including the credit worthiness of the various customers and Company's historical experience for customers.